Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Move auto numbering into VideoPreset to remember the numbering for each preset
 - User defined tags of some sort
 - do something with video meta data? https://github.com/artclarke/humble-video/blob/master/humble-video-demos/src/main/java/io/humble/video/demos/GetContainerInfo.java
+- An option for presets to keep videos editable after the preset has been applied.

 #### Java 11 (planned to be released at the end of september)
 - Toast notification when all uploads finished